AndreaRene/tarot-application/README.md

 Embark on a journey of reflection and fun with the Tarot Deck app—a digital twist on the ancient practice of tarot readings.
 Our app offers users a unique opportunity to explore various tarot spreads, delve into the meanings of the cards, and gain personal insights, all with a touch of a button.
 Whether you’re a seasoned tarot enthusiast or just looking for a playful experience, Tarot Deck invites you to shuffle the deck and discover what the cards hold for you.

 ## Features

 In the finished project, the users will have the abilities to:

 - Specify whether or not to include reverse cards
 - Select a spread for a reading
-- Specify the amount of detail they want their reading to give
 - Save readings
-- Create a daily/weekly tarot journal
 - View their account and reading information/history on a dashboard

 Further goals for the project include the ability to: